 - Players take turns as the “wall passer”.

 - New rules can be added as drill develops, i.e. using their weak foot to shoot.

 Nutrition for Football Training

-Providing that your diet is on point (or as close to on point as you can), you can make great use of supplements to enhance your focus, endurance and recovery.
+Once you’ve got a balanced diet on point (as near as you can), you can make great use of supplements to enhance your focus, boost your endurance and speed up recovery.

 In the hour before a training session, you can use an energy gel, like Fuel90®.
 The gel contains electrolytes, which will keep you going throughout the training session.
 Energy gels are used by top teams and players worldwide because they deliver a boost of energy and hydration and help you squeeze the most out of a training session.

 Recovery is crucial if you want to be ready to go again the next day.
 Regardless of whether you’ve spent a few hours training with the squad or working out alone, you must focus on recovery.
 Protein shakes, like Whey90® or Vegan Protein, with some fresh berries, after training gives your muscles the tools they need to start repairing.

 Beyond nutrition and supplements, hydration is absolutely essential.
 You’ll need to drink about two litres of water every day, which is around eight glasses.
 You’ll need to add an extra half litre for every hour of activity to avoid dehydration.
 It’s also worth considering adding electrolytes, like Hydrate90®, to boost your hydration and prevent your muscles from cramping.

 As our football training guide has shown, football training is far more than going for a kick around with your teammates a couple of times a week.
 It requires hard work and dedication.